By Nancy Armitage

 Glaces Fantasies.
 [Fantasy of molded & decorated ice creams & cakes]

-Perveilleuse Nesslrode [Fancy Pudding with chestnuts and cognac; showy made in a 3 towered mold that looks like a castle & cream rosettes]
+Perveilleuse Nesslrode [Fancy Pudding with chestnuts & cognac; very showy made in a 3 towered mold that looks like a castle & topped with Cream Rosettes]

 Parfait Nougat.
-[Ice cream parfait with nougat of nuts & chewy meringue]
+[Ice cream parfait with Nougat of nuts & chewy French Meringue]

 Fruits.
 [Fresh fruit like sugared grapes, strawberries, & dried apricots & dates.
-Usually served in the middle of the dining table: a elaborate silver “epergne” with hanging grapes over the sides & with herbs & flowers for garnish]
+Usually served in the middle of the dining table: a elaborate sterling silver “epergne” with hanging champagne small grapes over the sides & with herbs & flowers for garnish and bowls of roasted nuts]

 Wines & Champagnes [French Imported specially]